Top 10 Greatest Pitchers of All Time

 I find it amusing that people even compare Sandy Koufax to Ryan.
 Koufax didn't even reach 200 wins, making him the Gale Sayers of pitchers.
 It's time to stop romanticizing pitchers whose careers were cut short.

 The date was September 9, 1965.
 The place was Dodger Stadium.
 The pitcher on the mound that evening for the Dodgers was Sandy Koufax.
 I remember it so well.
-Even now, almost 50 years later, there are times when it seems as if it was yesterday.
-You see, I was just a 15-year-old lad who had the great fortune of sitting in the stands that night with my dad, watching the game.
+Even now, almost 50 years later, there are times when it seems as if it were yesterday.
+I was just a 15-year-old lad who had the great fortune of sitting in the stands that night with my dad, watching the game.

 Even among his peers at the time, he was the best.
 Just a freak of nature.
 If he were around today, he would still be at the top.
 Great control and fantastic speed.
 Imagine Nolan Ryan and Roger Clemens combined into one person.